persinammon/poke-app/README.md

 This web application allows users to sign up, create teams, and collaboratively create team rosters.

+It is unfinished, but in the process I did cover (as in programmed) tutorials on how to set up a Node.js web application to a database backend, and used React for the front-end of the project.
+I decided to focus on different technical skills instead of fleshing out a good, unique app.
+Below I wrote some run instructions and general things I used and issues I faced.

 ### Issue Faced When Deploying 2 Services

 Originally, I structured the project as two Docker environments - one for the MongoDB database